 We illustrate the performance of our dielectric shimming procedure by evaluating the design of dielectric pads for 7T MR imaging of a local ROI in the right hemisphere of the brain.
-The simulated configuration is depicted in Figure 2 and consists of the head and shoulders of the male body model "Duke" from the Virtual Family dataset [23], a 7T 16-rung This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/TMI.2016.2624507, IEEE Transactions on Medical Imaging high-pass birdcage coil with a radius of 15 cm operating in quadrature mode at 298 MHz, and an RF shield with a radius of 18 cm.
+The simulated configuration is depicted in Figure 2 and consists of the head and shoulders of the male body model "Duke" from the Virtual Family dataset [24], a 7T 16-rung high-pass birdcage coil with a radius of 15 cm operating in quadrature mode at 298 MHz, and an RF shield with a radius of 18 cm.
 The configuration has a 5 mm3 resolution.
 The coronal and transverse slices used to depict the B_1^+ fields inside the head are shown in Figure 3.